elastic/detection-rules/hunting/llm/docs/aws_bedrock_sensitive_content_refusal_detection.md

 ## Notes

-- This analytic flags multiple instances of LLM refusals to respond to sensitive prompts, helping to maintain ethical guidelines and compliance standards.
 - Examine flagged interactions for patterns or anomalies in user requests that may indicate malicious intent or probing of model boundaries.
 - Regularly review and update the phrases that trigger refusals to adapt to new ethical guidelines and compliance requirements.
 - Ensure that data logs contain enough detail to provide context around the refusal, which will aid in subsequent investigations by security teams.